gardener/gardener-extension-provider-aws/docs/usage/usage.md

 Every AWS shoot cluster will be deployed with the AWS EBS CSI driver.
 It is compatible with the legacy in-tree volume provisioner that was deprecated by the Kubernetes community and will be removed in future versions of Kubernetes.
 End-users might want to update their custom `StorageClass`es to the new `ebs.csi.aws.com` provisioner.

+To deploy the efs-csi-driver add the `elasticFileSystem` section in your infrastructureConfig like in this [example](#example-shoot-manifest-one-availability-zone).
+This feature is only available for shoots with [flow reconciler](#flow-infrastructure-reconciler).
+Currently, both the controller deployment and the node daemonset will be deployed into the shoot cluster.
+The necessary IAM privileges will be added to the node instance profile, allowing the driver to access them via the EC2 Metadata Service.
+You can also use an existing elastic file system by specifying the `id` field in the `elasticFileSystem` section.
+However, you have to make sure that the EFS is in the same region as the shoot cluster.
+The section `elasticFileSystem` is **immutable**, meaning that once it is set, it cannot be changed.
+**Important:** It is not permitted to set `instanceMetadataOptions` to `httpTokens = required` while also enabling `efsFileSystem`.
+Doing so will prevent the driver from accessing the required metadata.

 ### Node-specific Volume Limits